VUW

 Nick Young works at the Centre for eResearch as a Research Software Engineer.
 His primary focus is on research data visualisation, helping researchers across the University visualise their research data with a variety of programming languages.

 Reviewing the literature is an important part of the research process.
 Organising relevant papers and findings are more than just data entry or bibliographic tasks, you also need to be able to analyse and integrate this material with the qualitative data you are gathering.
 This one-hour demonstration will provide an overview of NVivo’s functionality with regard to literature reviews.
 Importing and coding literature, running queries on published material, and working with bibliographic data in conjunction with your NVivo project will all be covered.
+This workshop is recorded.

 There's a lot more to NVivo than initially meets the eye!
 In this webinar we'll be showcasing our favourite features of NVivo including matrix coding queries, explore and comparison diagrams, and mind-maps.
 This session is perfect for researchers who are new to NVivo, as well as those who are familiar with the basics and curious to know what else is possible.
+This workshop is recorded.

-Lyn Lavery Academic Consultant, Academic Consulting
+Lyn Lavery Director, Academic Consulting

 Lyn is the director and founder of Academic Consulting where she utilises her extensive experience in both quantitative and qualitative methodologies to assist a diverse range of researchers, including senior academics in leading tertiary institutions, PhD students, and research teams within central government.

 Interested in learning how to use a suite of open-source tools to create interactive narratives and visualisations for your research?
 This session provides an overview of a range of free, easy-to-use tools from KnightLab useful for time or location-based narratives.
 Learn the basics and see how easy and fun it is to create a compelling StoryMap.
-Setup instructions can be found here

 Matt Plummer Senior Research Partner, Victoria University of Wellington